ThePrincelle/Covid19-French-Auth/README.md

 If the generator isn't up to date anymore with the official one, please notify me so that I can update it.

+I've build an [iOS shorcut](https://www.icloud.com/shortcuts/2c16817138874314829828f81f01358b) that uses this generator to get an attestation in a second.

 ## Privacy

 No data are sent to the server.
 Everything is run locally on your browser.